 - Once your class registration has been confirmed by NHSL staff the system will send you a registration email.

-the NHAIS Help Desk to verify that your registration has been received.
+- If you have not gotten an email confirming your registration within 2 weeks please contact the NHAIS Help Desk to verify that your registration has been received.

 - If your class is being held ONLINE then on the business day before the class you will also get an email from NHAIS Services with the link you need to join the class.

 If you are attending an online class, it may be helpful to you to view the GoToMeeting Attendee Quickstart Video ahead of time.
 This video explains the various controls and options available to you as an attendee in a GoToMeeting session.

 This class introduces the resources available to NHAIS member libraries.
 At its heart is an exploration of the NHU-PAC, including both basic and advanced searching of the database.
 Along the way, attendees get glimpses of the many useful resources linked from the NHU-PAC.
 The basics of adding and deleting holdings from NHU-PAC are also covered.
 Prerequisite: your library must be a current NHAIS member.

 Review of Boolean Operators

 Using 'My List'

 MARC Records Request Form (formerly Cataloging Products Profile Form)